Skip to main content

 While neither Beyoncé nor the Clooneys have commented on whether they used reproductive technology to conceive, the reasons why such procedures lead to multiple births are clear.
 Often medications are used to stimulate the ovaries to produce more than one follicle containing an egg.
 This means more than one egg could be fertilized, resulting in twins.

-Assisted Reproductive Technology Increases the Likelihood of Twins
+Understanding Assisted Reproductive Technology

+Assisted reproductive technology (ART) increases the likelihood of twins.
 Also, with in-vitro fertilization a doctor will almost always implant more than one embryo to increase the chances of a successful pregnancy.
 In doing, so the likelihood of multiple births is increased.

-Other Factors that Increase the Chance of Having Twins
+Other Factors that Increase Twins

 Reproductive technology aside, there are several factors that increase the chances of a natural twin pregnancy: